What are AI Agents? How AI Augments Human Work to Increase Productivity

 What are AI Agents?

-Autonomous AI agents operate independently by sensing an input, reasoning, and making decisions on the best response to achieve goals set by human users.
+Autonomous AI agents operate using agentic AI technology, which enables them to act independently by sensing inputs, reasoning, calling on external tools, and making decisions on the best response to achieve goals set by human users.
 Advanced agents can also learn from the outcomes of past actions to improve their performance and continuously adapt to changing conditions and user expectations.

 Intelligent agents support users in their daily work by automating repetitive tasks, surfacing valuable insights, solving complex problems, and facilitating seamless interactions with users or other systems.